Clothing: preventing strangulation and suffocation

 - Keep all cords out of reach of toddlers, and move chairs away from blinds so toddlers can’t climb up to reach cords.
 You can fit blinds without cords, and curtains with rods instead of cords.

-- If your blinds have cords, wrap the cords in a cleat (available from hardware stores) attached to the wall at least 1.6 m above floor level.
-Wrap any remaining cord around the cleat.
+- If your blinds have cords, wrap the cords in a cleat or cord safety device (available from hardware stores) attached to the wall at least 1.6 m above floor level.
+Make sure any remaining cord are wrapped around the cleat or hidden within the safety device.

 - When young children are outdoors, make sure you supervise them if they’re using rope swings because these can be a strangulation hazard.